 Eat Smart in Parks

-Check out the ESIP success story below and see the Further info tab below for news coverage of ESIP success stories from around the state
+Check out this ESIP success story below and see the Further info tab for news coverage of ESIP success stories from around the state.

 Eat Smart in Parks is a collaborative effort led by individuals from University of Missouri Extension, Missouri Department of Health & Senior Services (DHSS), Missouri State Parks, Missouri Parks and Recreation Association (MPRA), Missouri Council for Activity and Nutrition (MOCAN) and the Health Communication Research Center at the Missouri School of Journalism.